PDA experiences & stories

 Drawing on the author's personal experience of parenting a child with PDA, this insightful and informative guide offers strategies and tips for all aspects of daily life, including sensory issues, education and negotiation.

-Full of advice and support, this book is not intended to provide information on how to change [...]
+Full of information and support, this book is not intended to provide information on how to change your children.
+Rather, it is focused on creating the type of environment that will allow children to be authentically themselves, thereby enabling them to flourish and thrive.

 The Adventures of Pickle